1. A BEGINNER'S GUIDE TO TOURNAMENTS:

 If you roughly know the size of the tournament and you expect to do well - and perform beyond expectations - then set aside the time.
 It'll be a pity if you had to leave before the end of the tournament, especially if you were supposed to be in the final!

 I know that many of us have family obligations, work sitting on a desk waiting for us, but I'd also like to underscore that it's nice when people stick around for the final games.
 It sort of feel a bit empty if everyone scuttles off after the swiss rounds.
 It's also up to the Tournament Organizer to facilitate making it worthwhile to stick around for players.

 A "BYE" is normally given to the player with the least amount of tournament points in case of an uneven number of players.
 A player given a bye is automatically given a win for the round.
-You can also earn a bye for future tournaments by virtue of winning a tournament (i.e. a Store Championship Winner will receive a FIRST ROUND BYE for one Regional Championship, while a Regional Championship winner will receive a bye for one National Championship and the winners of National Championships will receive a bye for the World Championship.
+You can also earn a bye for future tournaments by virtue of winning a tournament (i.e. a Store Championship Winner will receive a FIRST ROUND BYE for one Prime Championship, while a Prime Championship winner will receive a bye for one Grand Championship and the winners of Grand Championships will receive a bye for the World Championship.
 It has not previously been possible to use your National Championship winner's bye for Continental Championships).